teamupstart/terraform_intro_external/Lesson01/README.md

 The stuff everyone forgets to tell you.

 ## Tool Version Control
-Not all your TerraForm code will be in the same version - Use a version manager so you can control versions per repo.
+Not all your Terraform code will be in the same version - Use a version manager so you can control versions per repo.
 I recommend ASDF, which uses `.tool-versions` in the folder

 ## Resource Control
 Terraform only controls the Resources it's configured to - you can't say "Put all Lambda functions in Terraform" - but you can say "These lambda functions are controlled by terraform"